kadrlica/des-conda/README.md

 ## Updating conda/anaconda

 From time to time we want to upgrade `conda` and `anaconda` themselves.
-More details on this process can be found [here](https://github.com/ContinuumIO/anaconda-issues/issues/984).
+More details on this process can be found [here](https://docs.anaconda.com/anaconda/install/update-version/) and an older thread [here](https://github.com/ContinuumIO/anaconda-issues/issues/984).
+I've found that it can be necessary to use `conda install` rather than `conda update`, and that it is better to update anaconda first.
 ```
 > conda_setup
 > cvmfs_transaction
-> conda update anaconda
+> conda install -v anaconda=<VERSION>
-> conda update conda
+> conda update -v conda
 > screen_publish
 ```

 There may be issues with updating the `anaconda` metapackage (i.e., unresolvable conflicts, etc.).
-In this case, we can update all packages, then revert to a specific anaconda instance.
+In this case, we can update all packages, then revert to a specific Anaconda instance.
 ```
 > conda_setup
 > cvmfs_transaction
-> conda update --all
+> conda update -v --all
-> conda update conda
+> conda update -v conda
 > screen_publish
 ```